NjuiNjeri/Questionerapi/README.md

 }
 '''

-Subsequent response definitions will show teh expected value of the 'data field'
+Subsequent response definitions will show the expected value of the 'data field'

 ### list of all meetups